gabaal/Full-Stack-Posts-App/README.md

 # Build a database driven React app

+The project uses the Font Awesome package for icons:
+- npm install --save @fortawesome/fontawesome-svg-core
+- npm install --save @fortawesome/free-solid-svg-icons
+- npm install --save @fortawesome/react-fontawesome

+Something went wrong with the Github action and I have ended up with node_modules in the root folder and in the client and server folders.

 ## Overview

 Putting together the React client code, Node.js server code and Postgres database to build a full stack React application.